JuliaGeo/GeoJSON.jl/docs/src/index.md

 with the [JSON3.jl](https://github.com/quinnj/JSON3.jl) package, for parsing and some printing of objects.
 Here are some examples of its functionality:

-### Parses a GeoJSON String or IO stream into a GeoInterface object
+### Reads a GeoJSON String or IO stream into a GeoInterface object

 ```@example basic
 using GeoJSON